Annie-WL/gRPCSmartOffices/README.md

 6. 3 services (serviceImpl)

-Design update:
+Design details:
 1. Smart Light - Occupancy Sensor
 - detect occupancy - use "0" OR "1" to stored in the .csv file
 - detect how many people are in the office.
-- if the number of people ("NumPeople") > 0, auto turn on the light, if == 0, auto turn off the light
+- if the number of people ("NumPeople") > 0, auto turn on the light,
+- if NumPeople == 0, auto turn off the light after 30 seconds

 ***
 - if check there is people, the occupancy sensor, environment sensor, and wind sensor will stream the data to the server,
 - so that the server can turn ON/OFF the device.
-- if check, there is no people in the office, stop streaming the data.
+- if check there is no people in the office, stop streaming the data.
-- (this means, if there is no people in the room, the lights, heating, and windows will not auto-turn on or off)
+- (this means, if there is no people in the room, the lights, heating, and windows will not auto-turn on or turn off)

 2. Smart Heating - Environment Sensor